PeteHaitch/phd_thesis/markdown/a_statistical_model_of_methlyC-seq.md

 	\beta_{i} = \frac{m_{i}}{m_{i} + u_{i}}
 \end{equation}

 These are the so-called $\beta$-values, which are commonly interpreted as an estimate of the proportion of cells in the sample that are methylated at the $i^{th}$ locus.
 We will discuss this interpretation, and other estimators of the "sample-average" methylation, in __SECTION__.
+I now move from single locus summaries to multi-loci summaries using m-tuples.

+### m-tuples
+I define an m-tuple to be a tuple of methylation loci, where $m = 1, 2, \ldots$ is the size of the tuple.
+For example, a CpG 3-tuple is 3 CpGs.
+A CHH 1-tuple is a single CHH; 1-tuples are the basis of single locus analyses of bisulfite sequencing data.
+We can learn more from bilsufite sequencing data by using m-tuples with $m > 1$.

+Each observation on an m-tuple must be from a single read.
+This ensures that each observation ultimately comes from a single cell[^chimeric_reads].
+For example, suppose we have a read containing 3 CpGs -- the first two CpGs are methylated while the last one is unmethylated.
+From this read we can observe 3 $\times$ CpG 1-tuples, 2 $\times$ CpG 2-tuples and 1 $\times$ CpG 3-tuple.
+We can have multiple observations on an m-tuple by observing multiple reads, each containing the m-tuple. __FIGURE__ illustrates this example.

+[^chimeric_reads]: Might need to note the possibility of chimeric reads.

+Note that in __FIGURE__ I haven't constructed a 2-tuple using the first CpG and the last CpG.
+In general, I focus on m-tuples where the $m$ methylation loci are neighbours.
+That is, I focus on m-tuples where the _number of intervening loci_ is zero ($NIL = 0$).
+There are 3 reasons for this:

+1. Quantity: From a sequence containing $M$ methylation loci there are $M - m + 1$ m-tuples when we restrict ourselves to those m-tuples with $NIL = 0$.
+In contrast, if we allow $NIL \geq 0$ then there are $\binom{M}{m} ~ $ m-tuples. (__TODO__: Describe how these terms grow asymptotically).
+2. Interpretability: Discussed in __SECTION__
+3. Measurability: We cannot observe m-tuples where the methylation loci are far apart due to the read length limitations of the Illumina sequencing technology.
+This is true even when $NIL = 0$ but is especially the case if we allow $NIL \geq 0$.

+When I refer to m-tuples I implicitly mean $NIL = 0$; I will explicitly use the notation $NIL \geq 0$ when I wish to make clear that there may be intervening methylation loci in the m-tuple.

+__TODO__: Mathematically define: reads containing multiple methylation loci; m-tuples; `counts` of methylation patterns.

+* Extend $z: z \in \mathcal{G}_{i}$ to $z: z \in \mathcal{G}_{(i, i + 1)}$.
+And not that we do not know which $h$ each read came from, only that they came from the same DNA fragment.

 ### Some complications for a single sample
 I now discuss some complications and how this framework might accommodate this issues.
 I also discuss how these issues are dealt with in practice.